Towards Sustainable and Secure Reuse in Dependency Supply Chains: Initial Analysis of NPM packages at the End of the Chain: Motivating Examples: Exploring Five Cases of End-of-Chain Libraries

-The most depended upon NPM package according to \texttt{packages.io} data also has zero dependencies: the \texttt{typescript} package\footnote{\url{https://github.com/microsoft/TypeScript}}.
-As many projects utilize TypeScript, the popularity of this package is not surprising.
+The most depended upon NPM package according to \texttt{libraries.io} data also has zero dependencies: the \texttt{typescript} package\footnote{\url{https://github.com/microsoft/TypeScript}}.
+Given the popularity of the TypeScript language, this isn't surprising.
 The package is often installed as part of the build process for a package, where TypeScript will be transpiled into JavaScript.
+As of July 2025, 1,063,224 of the 3,583,585 libraries on the NPM registry make use of the \texttt{typescript} library - almost 1/3 of the entire ecosystem.
+This makes \texttt{typescript} a critical part of infrastructure in the NPM ecosystem.

-The package is 32MB and the GitHub repository is extremely active, with a commit in the last two days, 5000+ issues and 338 pull requests.
-The repository also lists 761 contributors.
-There is also a level of expected support, as the package is maintained by Microsoft.
+The GitHub repository for the \texttt{typescript} package is extremely active, with recent commits, 5000+ issues, 338 pull requests and a large list of 761 contributors.
+As the package is maintained by Microsoft, there is also an expected level of support.
 In terms of security, the repository has a security policy and no reported vulnerabilities on Snyk~\cite{snyk_ts}.
 A look at the history of this package's dependencies reveals that it has always had zero dependencies.

-We look at this case as an example of an active, popular package at the end of the dependency chain.
-Due to its position in the JavaScript ecosystem, a lack of dependencies may be a conscious decision to secure the supply chain.
-Motivations like these are the kind we aim to reveal with further work.
+Comparatively, the library's unpacked size is relatively large at 32MB (when most packages are measured in KB).

+\highlightbox{Observation:}{ Some libraries that play an important role in the NPM ecosystem, such as \texttt{typescript}, have no dependencies.
+Due to their position in the Node.js ecosystem, such core ecosystem libraries may be more likely to have smaller supply chain footprints as a conscious decision to reduce supply chain risk and maintain more control.
+Additionally, it may be that libraries that remain self-contained are more likely to see widespread adoption by software developers.
+Additionally, it's size and complexity show that even large projects can avoid dependencies.
+These observations raise important questions about the \textbf{motivations} and \textbf{characteristics} of end-of-chain libraries. \textbf{Core Ecosystem Packages are likely to be characterised by active maintenance, high dependent count and large communities.}}